serodriguez68/clean-architecture/part-5-architecture.md

 deploying in different servers is a **decoupling mode / topology** decision, not an architecture.

+See "[Are Services Boundaries?](#are-services-boundaries)" for more tips on how to architect the relationships between boundaries.

 #### Uncle Bob's Preferred Decoupling Mode Strategy